 Examples:

-7th page: mini kit for a page decoration ("make and take")
+7th page: mini-kit for page decoration (make and take)

-Make the prizes whatever you like but not so much you can't afford it if they win all of them!
+Don't make the prizes so much you can't afford it if they win all of them!

 You could do this at Easter with Easter baskets - tell them they get something if they bring their own but have a few on hand!
 Or for the penny pincher crop - fill the piggy bank!